remerge/ansible-role-kafka/README.md

-# ansible-bigtop-kafka

-an ansible role to install and configure kafka-server on rhel/centos 7
+# Ansible Role for Kafka

+Install and configure Kafka with Ansible

+The [Contributing Guide](CONTRIBUTING.md) explains how to work with and contribute to this repository.

-## sample playbook
+## Example Playbook

-#### zookeeper mode
+### Zookeeper Mode

 ```yml
 - hosts: all
   remote_user: vagrant